turingschool/lesson_plans/ruby_02-web_applications_with_ruby/git_redux.markdown

 Clone down [this repo](https://github.com/turingschool-examples/git-rebase)

-Check out a branch `items-index-view`.
+Check out a branch `items-index-view-your-NAME`.

 1. Generate an `item` model, migrate, and commit.
 2. Push the branch to GitHub and open a WIP pull request.